krypto5863/i18nex.ZipBsonLoader/README.md

 This was made in an attempt to compress the gross amount of script files a translation of this game takes.
 It was simply unacceptable and the load times were way too long.
 This seeks to perfectly balance size and speed.

 - Supports BSON packed and zipped UI and Script files.
+- Prioritizes loose (unpacked and unzipped) files over packed and zipped files, allowing you to add your own dumped translations or make quick changes.
 - Textures are not supported, they must be left unpacked and unzipped.

 # Requires